marijnh/Eloquent-JavaScript/19_paint.md

 programmers prefer to cover it in several layers of ((abstraction)) rather than dealing with it directly.

+{{index standard, evolution}}

 And though the situation is definitely improving, it mostly does so in the form of more elements being added to address shortcomings—creating even more ((complexity)).
-A widely used ((standard)) can't really be replaced.
+A feature used by a million websites can't really be replaced.
 And even if it could, it can be hard to decide what it should be replaced with.

+{{index "social factors", "economic factors"}}

-Technology never exists in a vacuum—we're constrained by our tools and the social, economic, and historic factors that produced them.
-This can be annoying, but it is generally more productive to try and build a good understanding of how the _existing_ technical reality works—and why it is the way it is—than to rage against it or refuse to work with it.
+Technology never exists in a vacuum—we're constrained by our tools and the social, economic, and ((historic factors)) that produced them.
+This can be annoying, but it is generally more productive to try and build a good understanding of how the _existing_ technical reality works—and why it is the way it is—than to rage against it or hold out for another reality.

-New abstractions _can_ be helpful.
-The component model and data flow convention I used in this chapter is a very crude form of that.
+New ((abstraction))s _can_ be helpful.
+The component model and ((data flow)) convention I used in this chapter is a crude form of that.
 As mentioned, there are libraries that try to make user interface programming more pleasant.
 At the time of writing, [React](https://reactjs.org/) and [Angular](https://angular.io/) are